 - Other times when students are not usually supervised

-Moreover, strategies to support students socially should appear in their individual education plans (IEPs).
-Students should take part in all social activities, whether they are structured or unstructured.
+Moreover, students’ individual education plans (IEPs) should include strategies to support students socially.
+Students should participate in a variety of structured and unstructured social activities.
 To foster this inclusion, school boards may partner with other organizations that promote social interaction between peers with and without disabilities.
 Similarly, school programs should also encourage peers with and without disabilities to explore shared interests and pastimes together.
+Finally, all members of school communities should learn about the need to welcome and include community members with disabilities.

-All these programs will help everyone in the school community take concrete steps to improve accessibility in school social activities.
+All these programs should help everyone in the school community take concrete steps to include students with disabilities in school social activities.